Librechain/tinacms.org/content/docs/releases/updated-my-entire-life.md

 title: 'Updated My Entire Life '
 date: '2021-02-03T00:16:18-05:00'
 author: librehash
+last_edited: '2021-02-03T05:17:04.305Z'
 ---

-* What is the core team's current objectives?
-* What was accomplished in the last week?
+* Accomplish being the best in the world
-* What's next for the core team?
-* Link to any relevant projects
+* Better than you plebians
+* Get money and do anything that I want to do.
+* Be in an unconscious state of mind.
+Mother fucker.

 ## Changes